Michele-Alberti/data-lunch/README.md

 [<img style="position: relative; bottom: 3px;" src="https://docs.conda.io/en/latest/_images/conda_logo.svg" alt="Conda" width="80"/>](https://docs.conda.io/en/latest/) is required for creating the development environment (it is suggested to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).

-From terminal navigate to the repository base directory.\
+Use the terminal for navigating to the repository base directory.\
-Use the following command in your terminal to create an environment named `data-lunch`.
+Use the following command in your terminal to create an environment named `data-lunch` manually.
+Otherwise use the [setup script](#23-setup-the-development-environment-by-using-the-setup-script) to activate the guided installing procedure.

 ```
 conda env create -f environment.yml